Apply for a UK National Insurance Number application form example

 How long does it take to get issued a National Insurance Number?

-On average it takes 9 to 12 weeks from the date you first applied with the Department For Works and Pension (DWP) to get your National Insurance Number.
+On average it takes 9 to 12 weeks from the date you first phoned the Department For Works and Pension (DWP) to get your National Insurance Number.

 How long can I work in the UK without a National Insurance Number?